-Figure 6.7 presents the percentage of households raising livestock over the last 12 months by district and shows that 69.9% of all households in Ngoma district raise some type of livestock, ranking it third in Eastern Province.
+Figure 6.7 presents the percentage of households raising livestock over the last 12 months by district.
+It shows that less than half (48%) of all households in Rubavu district raise some type of livestock, ranking it third last of all districts after those of Kigali City and last within Western Province.

-This percentage is 68.2% at national level, 72.8% in rural areas, 41.8% in urban areas and is between 69% and 76% in other provinces, excluding Kigali City where it is 34.5%.
+This percentage is 68.2% at national level, 72.8% in rural areas, 41.8% in urban areas and between 69% and 76% in other provinces, excluding Kigali City where it is 34.5%.